Yes, you can get solar panels on finance in the UK.

 - Solar Finance with Battery Storage Examples

-At Heatable, we offer pay monthly solar finance for eligible homeowners across the UK, including options for solar panels with battery storage.
+At Heatable, eligible homeowners can apply for pay monthly solar finance, including finance for solar panels with battery storage.
 You can choose a repayment term that suits your budget, make overpayments, and get a fixed solar quote before you apply.

 Heatable is a credit broker, not a lender.
-Finance is subject to status and lender approval.
+Finance is subject to status, affordability checks and lender approval.

 PS We offer MCS-certified solar panel installation nationwide.
 Simply answer these questions, get your fixed price and arrange your free design.